 “That was actually a benefit for me, because I was stuck at home and could devote myself entirely to studying,” she explains.
 “All of my performing commitments as a singer had stopped due to COVID disruptions, so I threw myself into my studies – and found it so rewarding.

-“It became more complicated later as my life got busier, then I gave birth to Eli only two weeks after my final course presentation.
+“It became more complicated later as my life got busier and I had to deal with gestational diabetes in my final year of study, then I gave birth to Eli only two weeks after my final course presentation.
 So yes, the four years it took to complete my degree had its trials – but everything I did, I loved.
 When you are passionate about things, it’s easier to get them all done.”

 Rachael came to her course almost by accident, after a friend introduced her to the Bachelor of Disability and Developmental Education and thought it would be an appropriate fit.
 “I’d previously been studying Speech Pathology in 2014, but I stopped because it wasn’t right for me.
 Still, I enjoy studying and I really wanted to get a degree by the time I turned 30.